Installation

 Compiling and Installing Mychem on GNU/Linux

 The compilation and installation instructions of the Mychem software on GNU/Linux is detailed in the two following parts.
+The default is to use MariaDB server, but Mychem has been successfully tested with MySQL.

 Standard Installation on GNU/Linux